Suggestions on preparing for your readings in the Last Frontier Theatre Conference Play Lab

 Rehearsal Etiquette

-- Be at least five minutes early to rehearsals, and do not disrespect your peers by wasting their time and being late.
+- Be at least five minutes early to rehearsals.

 - Remember that you are there to play your part, not direct other actors.

 - Remember that playwrights can be very sensitive during this process.
-Phrases like “I don’t care for the play too much” or even “Is this your first play” can be very damaging.
-Emphasize what you DO like in the play (there’s always something), and get to work.
+Phrases like “I don’t care for the play too much” or “Is this your first play” can be damaging.

 A couple of useful tools for readings

-- Eye contact: when possible (other people’s monologues, during your short lines), get your head out of the script and look at other actors.
-The energy of drama comes from interaction.
+- When possible ( during other people’s monologues, during your short lines), get your head out of the script.

 - Cue Pick Up.
 Unless the script calls for a pause, the odds are that you should just keep the script moving by keeping the spaces between lines small.